MarkFChavez/markjoelchavez.com/src/pages/what-i-learned-this-year/index.md

 ## Final Words

-I am very much excited for next year.
-Cheers to a more fruitful life!
+I am very excited to what next year will bring.
+Looking forward to reaching my goals and be a significant individual of this humbling world.

+Happy reading!